simon-verbois/Komga-Meta-Manager/docs/DEVELOPMENT.md

 ### Reviews

 - All PRs must be reviewed
-- Tests must pass on CI
+- Code must follow established patterns and best practices
-- Coverage must be maintained > 80%
+- Manual testing should validate functionality

 ## 📊 Monitoring